JuanCamiloUsecheRodriguez/juancamilousecherodriguez.github.io/README.md

 ## Objectives and web page link

 Hello and welcome to my presentation page.
-The page was developed as the entry for the Proyect 1 of my web development course.
-To "run" the page you can use this link to chech it out:
+To access the page you can use the following link:

 https://juancamilousecherodriguez.github.io/

-Just copy it into your browser search tab and hit enter.
-Hope you like it.

 ## Technologies used
-For the development of the page, the technologies I used are: HTML, JS, CSS, Bootstrap and Github.
+For the development of the page, the technologies I used were: HTML, JS, CSS, Bootstrap and Github.
 ## Screenshot
 Here is a screenshot of the page